Set up Jira Software Cloud

 Use the issue type breakdown for sprint planning sessions.
 Assess the balance of work in the current sprint.
 Then, adjust, maintain, or refocus your priorities during team sprint planning.

 See the issue type breakdown for your sprint.
-As work is assigned, the visualization adjust, so you can understand the balance of different work types.
+As work is assigned, the visualization adjusts, so you can understand the balance of different work types.
 The insight only displays the issue types allocated to that specific sprint.

 The visualization lets you know which issue type appears the most in the sprint.
 This is useful during retrospectives, so you can reflect on recurring, time-consuming issue types.